yschoe/gmail-hotkey/README.md

 Chrome extension to define a shortcut key to insert a customizable text string into the gmail compose window.

+The code was written using Claude.
+Initial attemps with ChatGPT and Gemini failed.

 ### How to install and use

 1. Go to `chrome://extensions`